-All our full-grain leather journal sleeves are handmade + hand sewn with extreme attention to detail by a LOCAL leather craftsman here in Sunny Singapore! ◡̈
+All our full-grain leather journal covers are handmade + hand sewn with extreme attention to detail by a LOCAL leather craftsman here in Sunny Singapore! ◡̈

 • Material: Full Grain Cow Leather — find out about this premium leather here